 This guide focuses on which national foundations give to higher education and college scholarships overall; however, IP has also three more specialized higher education-related guides that grantseekers may consult:

-The IP higher ed team tracks and analyzes major individual gifts to colleges and universities in our Campus Cash guide.
+In addition, Inside Philanthropy tracks and analyzes major individual gifts to colleges and universities in our higher ed news vertical, which features articles about recent donations.
+And we provide background on individual giving to schools in our Campus Cash guide.
 We look at who is giving, who's getting, what the gifts for, and how donors are cultivated.
-Check it out!
-READ

 This foundation has an open application process and its philanthropy has historically included modest support for institutions of higher education in the areas where it has a corporate presence.
 However, its current education giving priorities are less clear.

 American Express supports colleges and academic institutions across the country, but it prioritizes giving in six U.S. locations.

 Ametek maintains a broad approach to its higher education grantmaking.